edwardhotchkiss/short/README.md

 ## what is BKLN?

-BKLN is a node.js tiny url creator with some really sweet modules under the hood
+BKLN is a node.js tiny url creator with some really sweet modules and unit tests under the hood

 ### modules